 Military Waiver for ADHD Approval

-• Based on an interview with John, all of his history and their review, and our letter regarding ADHD, his request for a military psychological waiver for ADHD was approved.
+• Based on an interview with John, all of his history and review by the military, and our evaluation and testing, his request for a military psychological waiver for ADHD was approved.

 • He was cleared to enlist with no restrictions.